Burgerballs/FNF-W7Fix/README.md

 # W7Fix

-This is a version of the Week 7 release Funkin' that aims to improve the game while keeping the original feel
+This is a version of the Week 7 release of Funkin' that aims to improve the game while keeping the original feel.

+This "original feel" means that the HUD remains unaltered without the usage of scripts, and I aim to only make changes to the core gameplay as optional settings instead of actual parts of the game itself.

 Anyways let the original description commence!